jmasurovsky/PyBer_Analysis/README.md

 ## PyBer Summary

-Some disparities in the results can be described by
+Some disparities in the results can be described by distance in trips in rural areas are much greater than suburban and urban areas, which see shorter trips.
+This can explain the increase in fare per ride in rural areas while being the lowest total fares as compared to urban areas.
+Another disparity could  explain the spike in data from a week before March by the weather changing seasons to increasing temperatures, therefore more people are taking a greater number of trips.
+The ratio of total drivers to total rides is greater in urban areas than suburban and rural areas and could be explained by a larger population living urban areas.